 You could find yourself eligible in a variety of circumstances, so if you’re currently unemployed or foresee a period out of work, why not see what you can claim?
 Check out the government’s website for more details.

 You’re taking it when you don’t need it

-As things stand men can start claiming the state pension at 65, with women becoming eligible at the age of 63.
-However, it’s not mandatory to start claiming it at these ages, and by deferring it you could boost your state pension payments significantly.
+As things stand, men and now women, can start claiming the State Pension at 65.
+But the State Pension age is increasing to 66 by 2020 and 67 by 2028.
+However, it’s not mandatory to start claiming it at these ages, and by deferring it you could boost your State Pension payments significantly.